heidihendry/camelot/README.md

 If you've used other camera trap software, you may now be starting to notice some differences: the trap station, and the start date, and the cameras -- they were all on the one screen!
 What if you need to change cameras later?
 Do not fear, Camelot supports all of this.
 Read on!

 After creating a camera, you will see it under the "Manage camera trap stations" menu.
-This indicates the camera trap is *active in the field*.
-If you want to see more information about the camera trap, or to record details about a *camera check*, click on the menu entry.
+All camera traps will be shown on this menu, with camera traps which are no longer active in the field being marked as "Finalised".
+Each of these cameras can be clicked on to view its details, or if not finalised, to record details about a *camera check*.

 ![](doc/screenshot/camera-trap-manage.png)